philippgitpush/bunnymuralhelper/README.md

 ## Acknowledgements

 Special thanks to the community members of Animal Well for their contributions and cooperation in solving the Bunny Mural puzzle, and to [Andrew Stretch](https://techraptor.net/gaming/guides/animal-well-bunny-mural-guide) for providing a great guide.

+Thanks to [@Silverfeelin](https://github.com/Silverfeelin) for suggesting a more robust way of dragging objects for better browser support!

 Some assets such as images and sounds are subject to the copyright of [Billy Basso](https://twitter.com/billy_basso?lang=de).